google-deepmind/dm_control/README.md

 # ![all domains](all_domains.png)

-This package contains:
+This package consists of the following "core" components:

--   [`dm_control.mjcf`]: A library for composing and modifying MuJoCo MJCF models in Python.

 -   [`dm_control.mujoco`]: Libraries that provide Python bindings to the MuJoCo physics engine.